sreejithr/react-native-context-execute/README.md

   	```

 ## Usage
-In your Java side, grab hold of the `ReactApplicationContext` and do:
+In your Java side, grab hold of the `ReactApplicationContext` and do,

 ```java
 WritableMap payload = Arguments.createMap();